Bay cat: Distribution and habitat

+Most records of the bay cat obtained in Sarawak between 2003 and 2018 were located in lowland riverine and montane forests below 700 m; its occurrence increased at a distance of 10 km away from roads.

-A camera trapping survey from July 2008 to January 2009 in the northwestern part of Sabah's Deramakot Forest Reserve yielded one photo of a male bay cat in an area of about 112 km2 in a total survey effort of 1916 camera trap nights.
+In Sabah, a camera trapping survey from July 2008 to January 2009 in the northwestern part of Deramakot Forest Reserve yielded one photo of a male bay cat in an area of about 112 km2 in a total survey effort of 1916 camera trap nights.
 This record expanded the known range of the bay cat to the north.

-Between May and December 2011, it was recorded in Sabah's Kalabakan Forest Reserve, a highly-disturbed commercial forest reserve that had been logged between 1978 and the early 2000s; natural forest remains in an area of 2240 km2, and large terrain is covered by an oil palm plantation and access roads.
+Between May and December 2011, it was also recorded in the Kalabakan Forest Reserve, a highly-disturbed commercial forest reserve that had been logged between 1978 and the early 2000s; natural forest remains in an area of 2240 km2, and large terrain is covered by an oil palm plantation and access roads.
 The bay cat was photographed off-trail in seven of eight records, indicating that it tends to avoid logged areas.

 A repeated survey in Kalabakan Forest Reserve in 2018 yielded records in just eight of 74 locations during more than 7,200 camera trap days.

+One individual was recorded in Danum Valley Conservation Area.

+Data from 578 camera trapping stations in eight forest reserves and two plantation sites in Sabah revealed that the bay cat inhabits core forest areas with no to little disturbance at elevations of 127-1051 m, but does not live in plantations.

-During surveys in 2012 and 2013, it was recorded in Kalimantan at elevations from 69 to 400 m in Kutai National Park, Wehea Protection Forest and Sungai Wain Protection Forest.
+In East Kalimantan, it was recorded in at elevations from 69 to 400 m in Kutai National Park, Wehea Protection Forest and Sungai Wain Protection Forest during surveys in 2012 and 2013.

-In Central Kalimantan, a single bay cat was recorded in a mosaic of heath and peat swamp forest in the Rungan River catchment area during surveys between 2016 and 2018.